Smoke taint compounds

 |Volume required – 500 g berries OR 100 mL wine|

-For more information, please contact AWRI Commercial Services on (08) 8313 6600 or e-mail firstname.lastname@example.org.
+For more information, please contact AWRI Commercial Services on (08) 8313 6600 or firstname.lastname@example.org.

 Data interpretation and winemaking advice

-Results from analysis of both the volatile phenols and glycoside precursors can be compared with baseline data to assist with determining potential risk of smoke effect.
+Results from analysis of both the volatile phenols and glycoside precursors can be compared with baseline data from non-smoke affected fruit and wine to assist with determining potential risk of smoke taint.
+Low levels of volatile phenols and their precursors occur naturally in grapes that have not been exposed to smoke, so it’s important to assess their concentration, not just their presence or absence.